Congressional District # 18

 The Alsco Anaconda site was divided into two cleanup projects, the Source Material Operable Unit (SMOU), which covered the contaminated sludge, soil, and soil/waste mixtures, and 2) the Groundwater Operable Unit (GWOU).
 U.S. EPA selected a cleanup remedy and issued a Record of Decision (ROD) for each project on September 8, 1989, and September 28, 1992, respectively.
 The source material cleanup remedy included the excavation and offsite treatment of the sludge and soil at the site and the groundwater cleanup included the installation and periodic sampling of groundwater monitoring wells at the site.

-After selecting cleanup remedies for the site, U.S. EPA issued a Unilateral Administrative Order (UAO) to the potentially responsible parties (PRPs) to conduct the selected cleanup actions.
+After selecting cleanup remedies for the site, U.S. EPA issued a Unilateral Administrative Order (UAO) to the PRPs to conduct the selected cleanup actions.
 The UAO for the source material project was issued on December 28, 1989.
 The PRPs completed the cleanup in September 1995, and a preliminary close out report (PCOR) was issued July 30, 1996.

-Property ReuseThe PRPs are in the process of putting this site into reuse and a portion is being converted to a wildlife observation area.
+Property ReuseThe PRPs are in the process of putting the site into reuse and a portion is being converted into a wildlife observation area.

 ContactsRemedial Project Manager, U.S. EPA